lumapps/design-system/README.md

 npm run build:<all|angularjs|react>
 ```

-This will produce the target build for either AngularJS or ReactJS.
+This will produce the target build for either AngularJS or React.

 ## How to run examples